OfficeDev/outlook-dev-docs/docs/add-ins/privacy-and-security.md

 The security model provides the following rights and responsibilities to administrators:

-- Can prevent end users from installing any Outlook add-in, including add-ins on the Office Store.
+- Can prevent end users from installing any Outlook add-in, including add-ins from AppSource.

 - Can disable or enable any Outlook add-in on the Exchange Admin Center.